Locomotives: General Information - IOn this page

 The model numbers are assigned chronologically as new loco types are brought into use in IR, but there are some exceptions.
 Sometimes model numbers are assigned to some experimental locos which are never brought into regular use, e.g., WAG-8.

 Some sheds have been known to use non-standard classifications; marking a WDM-2 loco as a ‘WDS-2’ to indicate it is used only as a shunter is perhaps one of the more egregiously confusing practices seen in some sheds.
 ‘WDM-2S’ is another notation seen at some sheds for WDM-2 locos relegated to shunting duties.

-[4/09] Golden Rock Workshops has embarked on a program to convert old MG engines (YDM-4's?) to broad-gauge; these are designated 'WCDS-6' where the 'WC' presumably stands for 'Broad-gauge, Converted'.
+In 2009, Golden Rock Workshops had embarked on a program to convert old MG engines (YDM-4’s) to broad-gauge; these were designated ‘WCDS-6’ where the ‘WC’ presumably stood for ‘Broad-gauge, Converted’.

-Some classification codes break the system above: e.g., 'RD' is used as a code indicating the power and the load for diesel railcars, and not 'DR' as one might expect: YRD-1 is a series of MG railcars, NRD-1 similarly an NG series of railcars.
-Railcars used on the Tambaram line were classified simply 'RU'.
-'RB' is used for railbuses, e.g., the WRB railbuses built on Ashok Leyland bus frames operating between Bangarpet and Kolar.
+Some classification codes break the system above: e.g., ‘RD’ is used as a code indicating the power and the load for diesel railcars, and not ‘DR’ as one might expect: YRD-1 was a series of MG railcars, NRD-1 similarly an NG series of railcars.
+Railcars used on the Tambaram line were classified simply ‘RU’.
+‘RB’ is used for railbuses, e.g., the WRB railbuses built by BEML for lines such as Bangarpet - Kolar and Bobilli - Salur.

 EMUs followed this system for some time through the 1950s, but for quite some time now have not done so.
 There are numerous different models of EMUs with minor and major variations in use in the Mumbai system and in other systems, and they are no longer distinguished by ‘WCU-xxx’ class codes for them.
 See the DMU/EMU section for more information on types of these multiple units.